trustcrypto/documentation-theme-jekyll/pages/mydoc/security.md

 #### Backup Key Mode {#backup-key-mode}

 There is also an option to lock the backup key which ensures that the backup key may not be changed on a device.
-Enabling this option where there is no backup key permanently disables the backup feature.
+Enabling this option where there is no backup key permanently disables the backup feature until a factory default occurs.

 {% include image.html file="lockmode.png" %}